rbb-data/svelte-starter/README.md

 Environment variables are handled by [Vite](https://vitejs.dev), the behind-the-scenes frontend tooling that powers SvelteKit.
 See [Vite's documentation](https://vitejs.dev/guide/env-and-mode.html) for more information on how Vite treats environment variables.
 Environment variables prefixed with `VITE_` are exposed to client-side code.

-Variables in `.env` are public and loaded in all cases.
-Sensitive variables should live in a `.env.local` file that is ignored by git.
-For convenience, `.env.local.example` is an empty template file; simply add the keys and move to `.env.local`.

-If you use a Bing layer in a Leaflet map, you'll need to set the Bing API key.
-Bing has different keys for development and production, so you'll need to set the appropriate keys in `.env.development.local` (loaded in development) and `.env.production.local` (loaded in production).
-This repo contains example files for both environments, `.env.development.example` and `.env.production.example`, so that you can simply rename `.env.*.example` to `.env.*.local` and add the keys.

 | Environment variable       | Description                                                            | Default                                      | File                     | Sensitive? |
 | -------------------------- | ---------------------------------------------------------------------- | -------------------------------------------- | ------------------------ | ---------- |
 | `BASE_PATH`                | Specifies where the app is served from                                 | /{project-name}                              | `.env`                   | no         |